 Michael’s book “Great Answers To Tough Questions At Work“, published by Wiley, has been given “Management Gold” endorsement by the Chartered Management Institute after it was shortlisted for the Management Book of the Year Award.

 The Daily Express declared that “Every briefcase and bookshelf should have a copy”.
-Michael has recorded the talking book version for the Amazon company, Audible.

-Michael’s been interviewed as a commentator on Sky News, the BBC, Al Jazeera and done hundreds of TV newspaper reviews.
+Michael’s been interviewed as a commentator on Sky News, the BBC, Al Jazeera and he’s done hundreds of TV newspaper reviews.
 He’s presented Five Live’s “Global” program.
-He has worked as a Senior Lecturer in Broadcast Journalism at the University of Westminster.
+He has also worked as a Senior Lecturer in Broadcast Journalism at the University of Westminster.

 Michael is a Fellow of the Professional Speaking Association and served two terms as President of the Association’s fast-growing London Region.Back to Speakers